campfireunion/docs/docs/1.0/creator-tools/tutorials/upgrading-your-characters-and-sets-to-unity-2019.md

 The first thing to do whenever upgrading Unity is to make a backup of your project.
 If anything goes wrong, you can always open your backup version in Unity 2017 and nothing will be lost.

-Unity 2017 will also continue to be the required version for our stable release of Flipside Studio for a little while, so we recommend keeping both versions of Unity installed.
+Unity 2017 will also continue to be the required version for our stable release of Flipside for a little while, so we recommend keeping both versions of Unity installed.

 To back up your project, make sure Unity is closed and duplicate your root project folder (the parent folder of Assets and ProjectSettings).